john-cd/rust_howto/src/categories/development-tools/versioning/index.md

 Constructs a [`{{i:semver::Version}}`][c-semver::Version]⮳ from a string literal using [`{{i:Version::parse}}`][c-semver::Version::parse]⮳ then increments it by patch, minor, and major version number one by one.

-Note that in accordance with the [`{{i:Semantic Versioning Specification}}`][semver-spec]⮳, incrementing the minor {{i:version}} number resets the patch version number to 0 and incrementing the major version number resets both the minor and patch version numbers to 0.
+Note that in accordance with the [`{{i:Semantic Versioning Specification}}`][c-semver-spec]⮳, incrementing the minor {{i:version}} number resets the patch version number to 0 and incrementing the major version number resets both the minor and patch version numbers to 0.

 ```rust,editable
 {{#include ../../../../deps/tests/semver-increment.rs}}